lee-dohm/code-smells/README.md

 * p85

-Methods or classes that do the same thing but have different signatures.
+Classes that do similar things but have different interfaces should probably be refactored to have similar interfaces.

 ### Comments